ibm-cloud-docs/watsonxdata/edit-db-tags.md

 {:pre: .pre}
 {:video: .video}

-# Editing database description and tags
+# Editing database details
 {: #edit-db-tags}

-To edit the description and tags of a database, use one of the following methods:
+To edit the display name, description, and tags of a database, use one of the following methods:
 {: shortdesc}

-- **Editing database description and tags in list view**
+- **Editing database details in list view**

 1. Click the name of database.
 The database information page opens.
 2. In the **Details** tab, click **Edit**.
+3. In the **Display name** field, enter the name to be displayed.
-3. In the **Description** field, enter the description of the bucket or edit the existing description.
+3. In the **Description** field, enter the description of the database or edit the existing description.
 4. In the **Tags** field, select the tags from list or start typing to define a new tag.
 5. Click **Save**.

-- **Editing database description and tags in topology view**
+- **Editing database details in topology view**

 1. Click the database.
 The database information page opens.
 2. In the **Details** tab, click **Edit**.
+3. In the **Display name** field, enter the name to be displayed.
-3. In the **Description** field, enter the description of the bucket or edit the existing description.
+3. In the **Description** field, enter the description of the database or edit the existing description.
 4. In the **Tags** field, select the tags from list or start typing to define a new tag.
 5. Click **Save**.